dask/dask-blog/_posts/2019-01-13-dask-cudf-first-steps.md

 The RAPIDS group is currently busy working to release 0.5, which includes some of the fixes necessary to run the example above, and also many unrelated stability improvements.
-This will probably keep them busy for a week or two during which I don't expect to seem much Dask + cuDF work going on other than planning.
+This will probably keep them busy for a week or two during which I don't expect to see much Dask + cuDF work going on other than planning.

 After that, and for the next couple months this seems to be their priority, so